frankenperez/openathon-nextjs/labs/lab-02/README.md

 Next.js supports absolute imports and module path aliases.
 A common pattern is aliasing certain directories like `components` or `layouts` to use absolute paths.

-> Create a jsconfig.js file in the next-app root:
+> ✏ Generate a jsconfig.js file in the next-app root:
 >
 > ```json
 > {